LucasChaka/Chess_Analytics/README.md

 ## Introduction (to be edited in the end)

 As a passionate chess lover and data enthusiast, I set out on an exciting mission: to use the power of data analytics to boost my game.
 Fueled by my desire for more wins, I dove into my gaming history, searching for patterns and insights that could give me an edge.
 Now, join me as I unveil the results of my analysis, revealing how data-driven strategies can transform chess play into victory.
 In this analysis, I delve into the fascinating world of chess through the lens of data analytics.
 My goal?
-To uncover hidden patterns and strategic insights within my gameplay history that could elevate my performance on the board.
+To uncover hidden patterns and strategic insights within my live gameplay history that could elevate my performance on the board.
 With a keen eye for detail and a thirst for victory, I explore the depths of my gaming data to unlock secrets that can sharpen my tactical acumen and lead to more triumphs.

 Exploring open data is like diving into a treasure trove, and chess.com offers a myriad of options to tap into that wealth.
 One avenue is downloading data from your archives in a PGN format.
 Yet, amidst the sea of information, navigating through the clutter can be a challenge.
 Enter [chessinsights.xyz](https://chessinsights.xyz/), a beacon of simplicity and utility in the vast ocean of chess data.
 Crafted by a fellow chess enthusiast, whom I am not affiliated with yet respect for the skills he put into such a web application, this website not only streamlines the analysis process but also provides access to raw data for further exploration.
 It's a testament to the power of community-driven tools, making complex analysis a breeze.